-Stephens, Inc. provides asset management services to individuals with and without a high net worth, pension plans, foundations, businesses, government entities, insurance companies and non-corporate organizations.
-Non-high-net-worth individuals dominate its client base, though.
+Stephens, Inc. provides asset management services to individuals with and without a high net worth, banking or thrift institutions, pension and profit-sharing plans, charitable organizations, government entities, insurance companies and non-corporate organizations.

 The minimum investment required to take advantage of the various services at Stephens differ by program.
 These range from no minimum at all up to $1 million, though the firm reserves the right to alter these requirements.